dswann101164/azure-noob-blog/posts/2025-11-17-ai-azure-admins-gap.md

 Here's the skillset gap:

 ### Old Job Requirement:
-- Know Azure services ✅
+- Know Azure services âœ…
-- Write PowerShell scripts ✅
+- Write PowerShell scripts âœ…
-- Troubleshoot issues ✅
+- Troubleshoot issues âœ…
-- Manage resources manually ✅
+- Manage resources manually âœ…

 **Problem:** AI already does all of this.

 ### New Job Requirement:
-- Know Azure services ✅ (still needed)
+- Know Azure services âœ… (still needed)
-- **Make AI write production-ready code** ← New
+- **Make AI write production-ready code** â† New
-- **Validate AI output for correctness** ← New
+- **Validate AI output for correctness** â† New
-- **Catch when AI makes dangerous mistakes** ← New
+- **Catch when AI makes dangerous mistakes** â† New
-- **Manage AI-augmented workflows** ← New
+- **Manage AI-augmented workflows** â† New

 **Problem:** Almost nobody is teaching this.